 For more information on obtaining consent, see the guidance provided by the UK Data Service.

-For University of Westminster specific support see Research ethics which includes a link to the University’s Ethics Code of Practice and useful resources and a tool-kit for applications (intranet link – login to access).
+For University of Westminster specific support see research ethics, which includes a link to the University’s Ethics Code of Practice.

 When more than one organisation collaborates on a project, the shared understanding of how the project will be conducted is set down in a collaboration agreement.
 If you are an investigator on the project, you should ensure that the collaboration agreement addresses the basis on which research data will be stored, accessed, retained and published.
 The following are typical of the issues you should address: